gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

       - docker run my-docker-image /script/to/run/tests
     ```

-However, by sharing the docker daemon, you are effectively disabling all
+By sharing the docker daemon, you are effectively disabling all
 the security mechanisms of containers and exposing your host to privilege
 escalation which can lead to container breakout.
 For example, if a project
 ran `docker rm -f $(docker ps -a -q)` it would remove the GitLab Runner